A Possible Short-Timescale Optical Quasi-Periodic Oscillation in PKS\,0805$-$07 from High-Cadence TESS Observations: Summary and Discussion

 \subsection{Implications}

 The episodic character of the modulation and its occurrence over only a limited number of cycles indicate that the underlying process is not strictly periodic but rather reflects a temporary coherent structure embedded within stochastic jet variability.
-Such transient QPO-like features have been reported in other blazars observed with TESS, where short-timescale oscillations appear during active phases and do not persist across the entire light curve.
-The presence of approximately five coherent cycles strengthens the case for a quasi-periodic origin, since purely stochastic red-noise processes rarely produce sustained sinusoidal patterns over multiple consecutive cycles.
-The duration of a single TESS sector ($\sim25$--27\,d) imposes an intrinsic constraint on the range of detectable periods.
-Quasi-periods longer than $\sim5$--6\,d would correspond to fewer than four cycles and therefore cannot be reliably established, while periods shorter than a few hours would approach the Nyquist limit of the sampling cadence and lie in the white-noise regime of the power spectrum.
-The detected $\sim1.7$\,d modulation falls well within the optimal sensitivity window of the data, allowing multiple coherent cycles to be observed.
+Such transient QPO-like features have been reported in other blazars observed with TESS, where short-timescale oscillations appear during active phases and do not persist across the entire light curve \citep{2022Natur.609..265J, 2024MNRAS.527.9132T}.
+While the presence of approximately five coherent cycles provides initial evidence against a purely stochastic origin --- since red-noise processes rarely sustain quasi-sinusoidal patterns over multiple consecutive cycles \citep{2016MNRAS.461.3145V} --- we caution that this alone is insufficient for a firm or robust confirmation of a genuine periodic signal.
+As noted by \citet{1978ComAp...7..103P}, apparent periodic patterns spanning only a few cycles can arise from stochastic flicker-noise processes, and \citet{2016MNRAS.461.3145V} demonstrated that statistical reliability increases substantially only with a larger number of coherent cycles.
+The present detection should therefore be regarded as a \textit{candidate} quasi-periodic oscillation rather than a confirmed periodicity; additional high-cadence observations are essential to establish whether the signal recurs and to determine whether it represents a genuine quasi-periodic phenomenon or an unusually coherent noise fluctuation.
+The duration of a single TESS sector ($\sim$25--27\,d) imposes an intrinsic constraint on the range of detectable periods.
+Quasi-periods longer than $\sim$5--6\,d would correspond to fewer than four cycles and therefore cannot be reliably established \citep{2016MNRAS.461.3145V}, while periods shorter than a few hours would approach the Nyquist limit of the sampling cadence and lie in the white-noise regime of the power spectrum.
+The detected $\sim$1.7\,d modulation falls well within the optimal sensitivity window of the data, allowing multiple coherent cycles to be observed.
+Nevertheless, the marginal excess above the highest confidence threshold in the WWZ analysis means that the red-noise origin cannot be fully excluded on the basis of the present data alone, and the significance should not be over-interpreted.
+The jet-based kink-instability scenario provides a natural explanation for both the observed timescale and the transient character of the signal \citep{2020MNRAS.494.1817D, 2022Natur.609..265J, 2024MNRAS.527.9132T}, while the disk-hotspot interpretation yields a black hole mass consistent with independent FSRQ expectations \citep{2009ApJ...690..216G, 2008ApJ...679..182E} and therefore cannot be ruled out.
+Distinguishing between these scenarios, and discriminating them from a red-noise origin, will require continued high-cadence, multiwavelength monitoring.
+Such observations are essential not only to confirm or refute the recurrence of the $\sim$1.7\,d oscillation, but also to investigate its possible connection with the longer-timescale $\gamma$-ray quasi-periodicities previously reported for PKS\,0805$-$07 \citep{zxgv-fzv5}, and to establish whether short- and long-term quasi-periodicities arise from a common physical origin.
+In particular, if the modulation recurs in future TESS sectors with a consistent period, that would substantially strengthen the case for a quasi-periodic rather than stochastic origin and would provide the discriminating power needed to favour one physical mechanism over another.